 Employment Outlook and Salary Information

 Because the FAA requires all maintenance work performed on aircraft to be conducted by certified mechanics, or under the supervision of a certified mechanic, most employers prefer to hire mechanics who have FAA certifications.
 After completing an approved program, avionics technicians are prepared to pass the written, oral and practical tests needed for FAA airframe, powerplant or combined A&P certification.
 Once certified, technicians might find employment in the air transportation industry with a variety of employers, including major airlines, government agencies and small local airports.
-Demand for avionics mechanics is expected to grow at a slower-than-average rate in the coming years, increasing 6% from 2010-2020, according to the U.S. Bureau of Labor Statistics (BLS).
-The BLS also reports that as of May 2012, the median hourly wage for avionics technicians was $26.61.

 Continuing Education Information